 Find your zen.
 Practice the art of inconspicuous meditation.
 Take deep breaths when you need to.
 You might even keep one of those rage-reducing stress balls close at hand.
 Before you grind the crowns off your teeth in frustration, remember that the tenor of your classroom will reflect your demeanor.
 Be cool and they’ll be cool.

-But, don't be so cool that the students just think of you as a buddy.
+But, don’t be so cool that the students just think of you as a buddy.
 If they smell blood, the sharks will circle.
 Most of your students are awesome but there are a few in every bunch that will mistake your kindness for weakness.
 Finding a balance between likable and respectable is critical if you want to keep your students punctual, honest, and hard-working.
-Let them know that you appreciate and respect effort and make positive examples of your students by directing praise at those who demonstrate it.
+Let them know that you appreciate and respect effort and make positive examples of your students by directing praise at those who demonstrate this virtue.

 Your authority should also extend to your knowledge as an educator.
 Be versed and authoritative in the subjects on which you teach and on the subject of teaching in general.
 Achieving a deeper level of knowledge and understanding will allow you to go off-script once in awhile, to impart wisdom, share an appropriate anecdote, or offer a suggestion borne of life experience.
 Demonstrate through your own body of knowledge that education is empowering.